Join our monthly email mailing list to get all the latest information and news from X-Yachts directly in your inbox.

 Optional white painted carbon bowsprit with integrated anchor fitting

-The Xp 44 interior is offered in a three cabin layout, which benefits from exemplary use of light and space.
-Ample natural light from the flush-mounted hatches and opening portlights creates a welcoming space throughout.
-A choice of high quality interior finishes allow owners to create an interior that is both elegant and practical, with high quality fittings.
+The interior in the Xp 44, is offered in a three cabin layout, which benefits from exemplary use of light and space.
+Ample natural light from the flush-mounted hatches and opening portlights, creates a welcoming space throughout.
+A choice of high quality interior finishes, allow owners to create an interior that is both elegant and practical, with high quality fittings.

 The saloon table also incorporates concealed storage for bottles and similar items, and is completely removable to facilitate crew movement and sail storage whilst racing.

-The Xp 44 also introduced the Xp range’s adaptable new sliding navigation station, supplied as standard, which allows for additional seating or a forward-facing chart table.
+The Xp 44 also introduced the Xp range’s adaptable new sliding navigation station, supplied as standard.
+This allows for additional seating or a forward-facing chart table.
 It is also offered with a fixed chart table option and wooden galley.

 The three-cabin layout includes symmetrical double aft cabins, a forward cabin with en-suite heads, L-shaped galley (now available in a new wooden finish option as shown above), additional heads accessible from the saloon, and spacious seating area around a removable saloon table.
 Flush-mounted hatches and stylish LED lighting creates a light and welcoming space, day or night.

 The Xp 44 comes with two rig choices, a standard alloy mast or an optional carbon mast and boom.
 Both are designed in close co-operation with leading rig development companies and sailmakers, for strength, low-windage and exceptional control.

 |Beam (max)||4.07 m||13'4"|

 |Draft - Std||2.30 m||7'7"|